cider-ci/cider-ci_documentation-source/source/install/index.md

 # Installing Cider-CI
 {:.no_toc}
-Cider-CI is open source and can be installed with little effort thanks to the [Cider-CI Ansible Setup][] project.
+Cider-CI is open source and can be installed with little effort.
+The following section guide through the process of installing a Cider-CI environment.

 ### Table of Contents